An electronic customs system to allow the faster import of third country goods from countries that are not members of the European Community

 Under LCP you may use either Community Transit (CT) or National Transit procedures to move the goods from the frontier to designated inland premises for clearance.
 You cannot import controlled goods under LCP, however, goods subject to Horticultural Marketing Inspectorate conformity certificates and Plant Health material may be imported under LCP if you are authorised by HMRC and the Department for Environment, Food and Rural Affairs or the Forestry Commission.

 To use LCP you need additional authorisation for transit procedures as well as authorisation for CFSP.
 You must be authorised to hold a comprehensive guarantee or a guarantee waiver and become an authorised consignee.
-You can get an application form to use transit simplified procedures on the HMRC website.
+You need to complete[an application form C1343 to use transit simplified procedures.

 Transit movements are discharged on arrival at inland premises, after which the goods may remain in temporary storage for up to 20 days.
 See the guide on using the New Computerised Transit System (NCTS) to move goods across the EU and EFTA countries.
 You can also view information on CT in the guide on Community transit procedures.